voidKandy/VKoffer/README.md

 Create a `.env` file and define you api key as `OPEN_AI_API_KEY`

 ## Language interface
-To open the language interface run `vkoffer convo`
+To open the language interface run `vkoffer lui` run terminal commands from the lui by prepending anything with `!`

 ## Adding password data and interacting with passwords
 If you use google chrome, export a Passwords.csv file to use any passwords chrome has already stored for you.